 Set Big and Small Goals

-When we talk about setting goals in January, we’re often talking about big goals.
+When we talk about setting goals, we’re often talking about big goals.
 Like, goals we’re going to work on all year.
 But make sure to write down a combination of big and small goals!
 Not all goals are created equally.
 I want to add new products to my Etsy shop this year (small goal), which can be done in an afternoon.
-I also want to consistently hit 100K monthly page views this year (big goal), which is something I’ll be working on for months and months.
+I also want to consistently hit a certain number of page views on my blog each month (big goal), which is something I’ll be working on indefinitely.

 Set Realistic Goals